Who Is Required To Fill Out Form 1310?

 - If the return is being filed MFJ, you will be asked if the return is being filed by the surviving spouse.
 Answer YES or NO as appropriate.

-After indicating the taxpayer or spouse are deceased, complete Form 1310.
+Otherwise, complete Form 1310.
 From the Main Menu of the tax return (Form 1040) select:

 - Miscellaneous Forms